nalwayv/MyLeetCode/README.md

 - 1367\.
 Linked List in Binary Tree
 - 1372\.
 Longest ZigZag Path in a Binary Tree"
 - 1381\.
 Design a Stack With Increment Operation
+- 1394\.
+Find Lucky Integer in an Array
 - 1396\.
 Design Underground System
 - 1422\.
 Maximum Score After Splitting a String
 - 1431\.
 Kids With the Greatest Number of Candies